Italian Libya: Contemporary relations

-After independence, most Italian settlers still remained in Libya; there were 35,000 Italo-Libyans in 1962.
+After independence, many Italian settlers still remained in Libya; there were 35,000 Italo-Libyans in 1962.
 However, the Italian population virtually disappeared after the Libyan leader Muammar Gaddafi ordered the expulsion of remaining Italians (about 20,000) in 1970.
-Only a few hundred of them were allowed to return to Libya in the 2000s.
+This event was celebrated in Libya as a holiday named "Day of Revenge", which was first cancelled in 2004 after Italian prime minister Silvio Berlusconi apologized for Italian colonization, and later reintroduced with the new name "Day of Friendship" due to improvement in Italy–Libya relations.
+Only a few hundred settlers were allowed to return to Libya in the 2000s.
 In 2004, there were 22,530 Italians in Libya.

 Italy maintained diplomatic relations with Libya and imported a significant quantity of its oil from the country.
 Relations between Italy and Libya warmed in the first decade of the 21st century, when they entered co-operative arrangements to deal with illegal immigration into Italy.
 Libya agreed to aggressively prevent migrants from sub-Saharan Africa from using the country as a transit route to Italy, in return for foreign aid and Italy's successful attempts to have the European Union lift its trade sanctions on Libya.

 On 30 August 2008, Gaddafi and Italian Prime Minister Silvio Berlusconi signed a historic cooperation treaty in Benghazi.
 Under its terms, Italy would pay $5 billion to Libya as compensation for its former military occupation.
 In exchange, Libya would take measures to combat illegal immigration coming from its shores and boost investments in Italian companies.
 The treaty was ratified by Italy on 6 February 2009, and by Libya on 2 March, during a visit to Tripoli by Berlusconi.
 Cooperation ended in February 2011 as a result of the Libyan Civil War which overthrew Gaddafi.
 At the signing ceremony of the document, Italian Prime Minister Silvio Berlusconi recognized historic atrocities and repression committed by the state of Italy against the Libyan people during colonial rule, stating: "In this historic document, Italy apologizes for its killing, destruction and repression of the Libyan people during the period of colonial rule." and went on to say that this was a "complete and moral acknowledgement of the damage inflicted on Libya by Italy during the colonial era".